jroedel/schoenstatt.link/module/JUser/README.md

 JUser
 =======

 A simple Module that glues together ZfcUser, BjyAuthorize, SlmLocale, GoalioRememberMe and Zend\Db.
+A fork of `manuakasam/SamUser`.

 Installation
 ============